-PM&E is a valuable tool that the DPCU must use to capture perceptions and assess whether interventions have met these expectations, especially of the poor and the vulnerable in society.
-The starting point to develop PM&E in the district is for the DPCU to promote partnerships between the district assembly and CSOs.
-A number of NGOs and CBOs are already engaged in participatory M&E and advocacy activities and could be engaged by districts to provide training in PM&E. The DPCU is advised to organise workshops for representatives of NGO and CBOs to discuss how PM&E will be incorporated into the district M&E system.
+PM&E is a valuable tool that the MDA/PPMED must use to capture perceptions and assess whether interventions have met these expectations, especially of the poor and the vulnerable in society.
+The starting point to develop PM&E at the sector is for the MDA to promote partnerships with stakeholders especially CSOs.
+PPMEDs should collaborate with relevant NGOs and CBOs that are already engaged in PM&E and advocacy activities to build capacity for the sector M&E system.